What are Gas Diffusion Electrodes (GDEs)?

 Gas diffusion electrodes are used in different electrochemical reactions in batteries, fuel cells and electrolysis cells:

-- HER Hydrogen Evolution Reaction (HRR Hydrogen Reduction Reaction) - reduction of protons to hydrogen (hydrogen evolution)
+HER Hydrogen Evolution Reaction (HRR Hydrogen Reduction Reaction)

-- OER Oxygen Evolution Reaction (OOR Oxygen Oxidation Reaction) - the oxidation of water or hydroxide ions to oxygen (oxygen evolution)
+Oxidation of water or hydroxide ions to oxygen (oxygen evolution)

 Would you like to learn more about our gas diffusion electrodes BiPlex?